Notes on Web Browsers Embedded Players and Files:

 Embedded Player becomes blank:

-Occasionally we have seen the blue and/or black embedded players turn white - no play/pause buttons or volume slider, etc. Reloading the page always seems to correct it (press F5 or the browser's refresh button).
+Occasionally we have seen the blue and/or black embedded players turn white - there are no play/pause buttons or volume slider, etc. Reloading the page always seems to correct it (press F5 or the browser's refresh button).

 Google Chrome for Windows: